INFPUCV/ibex-lib/README.md

   * (ub2) The upper envelope Y' is also represented by using a set of upper line segments.
-  The algorithm performs the same procedure than ub1 for finding upper line segments, however it goes further and is able to find the whole upper envelope related to the feasible line segment.
+  The algorithm performs the same procedure than ub1 for finding upper line segments, however it goes further and it is able to find the whole upper envelope related to the feasible line segment.

 ![ub1](https://i.imgur.com/H6zAwpO.png)
 Example of an upper line segment.